jhochwald/who_needs_wannacry_patches/README.md

 ### Why Free
 Why not?
 Sometimes it feels great if you can help others.
-And it's not all about the Benjamin's all the time :-)
+And it's not all about the Benjamin's all the time :-) And it took me just about an hour to put it all together.
+Most time was spent with this document and test everything.

 #### Donations
-If you want to give something back, donate something to a good charity organization.
+If you want to donate something: Donate something to a good charity organization.

 On the other hand, buy me a drink if we ever meet :-)

+And Star the Script and/or this repository!

 ### Warranty
 The code is provided 'as is,' with all possible faults, defects or errors, and without warranty of any kind.